chicio/chicio.github.io/_posts/2018-01-03-scene-kit-physically-based-rendering.md

 }
 ```

-Next step: camera.
+Next step: the camera.
 We create a `Camera` class, that will contain a reference, again, to a `SCNNode` on which an
 `SCNCamera` has been defined.
 For the camera we need to set first of all some geometric properties like the position,
  rotation and the pivot point that we will use as reference for the animation of the camera.
 Last but not least we
  set the flag `wantHDR` to apply [High Dynamic Range](https://en.wikipedia.org/wiki/High_dynamic_range "High Dynamic